jontaimanglo/esql/README.md

 * within Elasticsearch, aliases must be assigned for all indices

 #overview
-This started as quick code to allow an easier entry level to the Elastic DSL.
+This started as quick code to transform SQL like queries (only) to the Elastic query DSL.
+It is being used only for queries and not sure I'll ever add the ability to INSERT or DELETE.

 I've tried to adhere to the filter bitsets and when to use bool and and/or/not.
-A groovy script is used for COUNT() when used as a selection criteria; this should be stored on each Elasticsearch server used for queries.
+A groovy script (in scripts/) is used for COUNT() when used as a selection criteria; this should be stored on each Elasticsearch server used for queries.

 #issues
 When using COUNT(), the Elasticsearch breaker system has been tripped on fields that contain large amounts of data.